|

 example, during your self-hypnosis session you might

-give yourself suggestions such as the following;
+give yourself suggestions such as the following; "Anytime in the

 future I wish to renter this comfortable and pleasant